ImprontaAdvance/telegram-mtg-bot/README.md

 #### Telegram service
 It should provide integration with Telegram, receving chat's commands and translating them into internal calls.

-#### BOT Price service
-It should provide REST API to handle price requests from external services.
-It should decide what price-provider should be contacted.

 #### MKM api service
 It should provide REST API to find cards prices into MKM.